 TIME TO IMPLEMENT: 20-30 minutes

-To get reviews on Google, you will need to have a Local Google+ Page.
+To get reviews on Google, you will need to have a Google My Business Page.

 If you do not have one, you will have to create one.
 You can do so by following the directions here.